embaldridge/HomoGeneous/README.md

-# HomoNeutralis
+# *Homo geneous*

-## A dystopian novel written in working Python code that perverts identity, equality, property, and gender.
+## A novel by Kenneth J. Locey

+Partly written in working Python code, partly written in normal people prose, and partly written.